codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup.md

    ```

    :::caution Do not send the Link URL

    Do _not_ send the `linkUrl` property to the SMB user.
-Unlike other Codat integrations, Company authentication is initiated within Sage as described in "SMB user flow: Connect a source bank account to Sage", below.
+Unlike other Codat integrations, company authentication is initiated within Sage as described in "SMB user flow: Connect a source bank account to Sage", below.
    :::

 3. Using <a className="external" href="https://api.codat.io/swagger/index.html#/Connection/put_companies__companyId__connections__connectionId__connectionInfo_bankFeedAccounts"  target="_blank">PUT / bankFeedAccounts</a>, add one or more source bank accounts to make available to the SMB user.